neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Encryption/CSEv1Keychain.md

 The keychain object must fit the [structure](#Structure).
 It consists of the two properties `keys` and `current`.
-The property `keys` is an object with the uuid of the key as property and the key as [hexadecimal](https://download.libsodium.org/doc/helpers#hexadecimal-encoding-decoding) encoded string as value.
+The property `keys` is an object with the uuid of the key as property and the key as [hexadecimal](https://download.libsodium.org/doc/helpers#hexadecimal-encoding-decoding) encoded string as value of that property.
 The property `current` contains the UUID of the current default encryption key.
 The key referred to in `current` must exist in `keys`.